matatk/agrip/audioquake/manuals/user-manual-part07-c.md

 Thursday 10<sup>th</sup> June 2004

-Added section on how to obtain and set up shareware Quake.
+Added section on how to obtain and set up shareware *Quake*.
 Added age limit information.
 Also created the sounds reference section for beta.

 Revision 0.0.2

 Saturday 22<sup>nd</sup> May 2004

 Updated for the 0.0.4 release (now includes bots).